Skip to main content

 Train to Busan grossed nearly a hundred million dollars worldwide on a budget of less than ten million.
 Very respectable, especially for a non-English film, so naturally there’s been incentive to franchise the property.

 Where Train to Busan has a very straightforward premise, the zombie outbreak feels almost incidental to the main plot.
 And where the emotional stuff is usually a pleasant surprise to people watching Train to Busan for the first time, the emotional bits in Peninsula feel forced and even intrusive.
-The human goodness piece is still there, nominally.
+The human goodness piece is still there, nominally at least.
 In this film it’s the mother who makes the sacrifice play for her kids, though she is saved at the last minute from having to actually go through with it.

 New Line Cinema also is currently in the process of producing an English remake, Last Train to New York, and we’ll see what happens there.
 I don’t love the idea of Hollywood having to make a whole new version of a film just so American audiences don’t have to watch a film with subtitles (but I won’t deny that I actually prefer The Ring to the original Japanese Ringu, so I can’t say my hands are clean either).
 The universe is still trying to decide what to do with Train to Busan’s success, and while the efforts to franchise the thing have been predictably messy, I think we can take comfort in what we’ve got.